-- Intensive Spanish Immersion Program in Spain - Spring 2015
+- Spanish and European Studies Program in Spain – Fall, Winter, or Spring Term

 2. Programs Offered Through Dual Enrollment/Co-Admission With PSU

-Through PCC's dual enrollment agreement with Portland State University, PCC students may enroll in any PSU study abroad program for which they meet the eligibility requirements, earn PSU credit which may be applied to PCC degree requirements, and use their financial aid.
+Through PCC's co-enrollment agreement with Portland State University, PCC students may enroll in any PSU education abroad program for which they meet the eligibility requirements, earn PSU credit which may be applied to PCC degree requirements, and use their financial aid.

-To be eligible to study abroad through the PSU dual enrollment agreement, students must:
+To be eligible to participate in an education abroad program through the PSU co- enrollment agreement, students must:

 - Meet any program-specific requirements.
 Some programs require prior language study; some have minimum GPA requirements; a few require students to be enrolled at PSU for one or two terms prior to participation.

-Contact the PCC study abroad advisor, Ali Garfinkle, to begin the advising and application process for this option.
+Contact a PCC education abroad advisor to begin the advising and application process for this option.

-The following programs are offered to U.S. undergraduate students and are fully funded for selected students - in other words, all program costs (airfare, tuition, housing and meals, and cultural activities) are covered for you if you are chosen to participate!
-Contact the PCC study abroad advisor, Ali Garfinkle, to find out more about these options and to begin the application process!
+The following programs are offered to U.S. undergraduate students and are fully funded for selected students – in other words, all program costs (airfare, tuition, housing and meals, and cultural activities) are covered for you if you are chosen to participate!
+Contact a PCC education abroad advisor to find out more about these options and to begin the application process!

 Fulbright UK Summer Institutes: The US-UK Fulbright Commission sponsors 3-6 week summer programs for U.S. first-year and second-year college students to study at universities in England, Scotland, Wales, and Northern Ireland.